FMS FCX18S 1/18 GMC Sierra S RTR Brushless — Full Review

 The four-link system with metal link rods provides controlled axle articulation geometry.
 Metal links eliminate the flex and bind you get with plastic links under load, and they maintain consistent suspension geometry through the full range of travel.
 Combined with the metal oil-filled coil-over shocks, the suspension is tuned for slow-speed articulation rather than high-speed compliance.

-Full-Time 4WD
+Full-time 4WD

 Full-time 4WD means all four wheels are always receiving drive.
-There's no 2WD mode or center differential to manage.
+There's no 2WD mode or centre differential to manage.
 For crawling, this is correct — you want maximum traction distributed across all four contact patches at all times.

-Full Ball Bearing Set (24 pcs)
+Full ball bearing set (24 pcs)

 24 ball bearings throughout the drivetrain means every rotating shaft, axle, and gear interface runs on proper bearings rather than bushing/friction fits.
 This reduces drivetrain drag, improves efficiency, and extends component life.
 It's the kind of spec that separates a purpose-built crawler from a toy-grade truck.

-Lighting System
+Lighting system

 The lighting setup is more complete than most 1/18 RTRs: functional headlights, taillights, turn signals, and roof-mounted spotlights — all managed by a DB03 Mini Light System controller.
 Lights are operated via CH4 on the transmitter, so you can toggle functions without stopping the truck.